 The Jubilee Pool in Penzance is a triangular seaside lido jutting into the sea.
 It’s not quite an infinity pool, but the design was particularly striking in 1935.
 The concrete has been moulded to create a series of Art Deco curves.

 Along with the Saltdean Lido in Brighton, it’s one of the finest surviving examples of its type.

 2. Mining memories

-Much of the Cornish landscape was transformed in the 18th and early 19th centuries as a result of the rapid growth of copper and tin mining.
+Much of the Cornish landscape was transformed in the 18th and early 19th centuries due to the rapid growth of copper and tin mining.

-The development of mining in Cornwall had a profound impact on industrialisation across England and around the world.
+The development of mining in Cornwall profoundly impacted industrialisation across England and around the world.

 Today, mining landscapes across Cornwall are a UNESCO World Heritage Site, placing Cornish mining heritage on a par with international treasures like the Taj Mahal and the Great Wall of China.

 Geevor Mine is the largest and most complete surviving tin mine in Britain and Europe, remaining much as it was when it closed in 1991.

 The site includes many 18th to 20th-century structures ranging from small stone buildings to large industrial complexes and specialised machines.